eagle840/katacoda-labs/sql/step3.md

 ## docker compose

+In this step we'll be using docker-compose.

+first create a folder to hold your composer files:

+`mkdir compose1 && cd compose1`{{execute}}

-create the file: docker-compose.yml
+create the file: docker-compose.yml  and paste the yaml file in.

-**WIP** move into it's own folder, since docker-compose uses folders in the names'
+`nano docker-compose.yml`{{execute}}

+(ctrl-insert:copy shift-insert:paste)

 ```yaml
 version: '3'